 Let us closely observe some of the trains that deserve a pat! –

-- Lifeline Express (A mobile hospital train) – With a dream of a healthy India, with a dream that people should not through neglect or ignorance, become disabled or crippled, Jeevan Rekha Express was started.
-This mobile hospital train is an initiative of Indian Railways and Health Ministry, with a view to providing health services to the Indians in the remotest parts of the country.
+With a dream of a healthy India, with a dream, that people should not through neglect or ignorance, become disabled or crippled, Jeevan Rekha Express was started.
 If disabled persons cannot reach a hospital, then the hospital should reach them.
 With this seed of an idea, it has taken shape as the World’s first Hospital-On-Rails.
 The organization which coordinates this effort, virtually the nerve centre of the entire operation, is IMPACT, an International Initiative against Avoidable Disablement, promoted by the UNDP, UNICEF, WHO, in association with the Government of each participating country.

 Since its launch in 1991, it has provided free medical help to over 9 lac disabled poor which only have been possible with the donated services and volunteers.
 And not only medical help, this train also serves as a classroom to local village doctors through medical microscopy and broadcast.
 Manned by the best doctors and surgeons from around the world and robbed with health, productivity and joy, this train is nothing short than a national asset!

-- Science Express (Exhibition on wheels) – Underscoring the need to sustain India’s bio-diversity, this exhibition on wheels or the Science Express is not an ordinary train.
-Science Express which is the longest running, largest and most visited mobile science exhibition in India, it has created six Limca Book of Records in its journey so far.
+Underscoring the need to sustain India’s biodiversity, this exhibition on wheels or the Science Express is not an ordinary train.
+Science Express which is the longest-running, largest and most visited mobile science exhibition in India, it has created six Limca Book of Records in its journey so far.
 Since its inception in 2007, it has been running on various themes every year showcasing India’s natural riches and generating awareness about environmental problems.